New Castle, Indiana

 New Castle is a city in Henry County, Indiana, United States.
 Located 44 mi east-northeast of Indianapolis, on the Big Blue River, the city is the county seat of Henry County.
 New Castle is home to New Castle Fieldhouse, the largest high school gymnasium in the world.

 The city is surrounded by agricultural land.
 In the past, it was a manufacturing center for the production of sheet iron and steel, automobiles, caskets, clothing, scales, bridges, pianos, furniture, handles, shovels, lathes, bricks, and flour.
 Starting in the early 20th century, it was known as the Rose City, at one point having 100 florists and numerous growers.

 According to the 2020 census, the population was 17,396.

 New Castle Correctional Facility, with a capacity of over 3,500 inmates, is located just north of the city.

 History

 New Castle was platted in 1823, and named after New Castle, Kentucky.
 A post office was established at New Castle in 1823.

+The town was quickly established as the seat of Henry County upon the county's organization in 1823, cementing its importance as a center for trade and government in the region.
 The Maxwell automobile factory, later owned and operated by Chrysler Motor Corp. was, at the time of construction (1907), the largest automotive manufacturing plant in the nation.

 The Chrysler Enclosure, Gen. William Grose House, Henry County Courthouse, and New Castle Commercial Historic District are listed on the National Register of Historic Places.